 Basil and mint have a better storage life when I pull off the leaves, pat them dry with a paper towel, then store loosely in an air-tight container in the fridge.
 Basil wilts within an hour in the lovely Florida humidity, even indoors.
 Yet when I store it like this, it lasts for several days.

 Finally, if you want to freeze your herbs, then treat them just like leafy greens!
-I've got a super easy freezing guide here.
-Now that you know how to store fresh herbs, let's get to the recipes!
+I’ve got a super easy guide on how to freeze spinach, and it works great on herbs, too.
+Now that you know how to store fresh herbs, let’s get to the recipes!

 Herbs have the most nutrients when fresh, yet have a variety of uses both fresh and dried.
 Fresh basil makes great pesto while dried basil seasons a tray of roasted veggies beautifully.